Find Grad Schools

 $43,149 Median Salary

 A master's degree in assessment is offered at 77 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 32% were students from underrepresented racial-ethnic groups.
-Also, 23.3% of assessment graduates were international students.
+This degree is more popular with female students, and about 31% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 20.4% of assessment graduates were international students.

 Education Levels of Assessment Majors

-During the 2020-2021 academic year, 643 students earned their master's degree in assessment.
+During the most recent year for which data is available, 1,237 people earned their master's degree in assessment.
 This earns it the #138 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in assessment at each degree level.